-Figure 35-20—Example of Multi-Link Traffic Indication element construction
+Figure 35-20—Example of AID Bitmap element and Multi-Link Traffic Indication element construction (#10386, 10426, 12484, 12643, 10876, 12380)

 TGbe editor: Please modify the following paragraph in P472L60 of TGbe D2.2 as follows:

-When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any (#12242)non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield should issue a PS-Poll frame, or a UAPSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the (#10386)AID Bitmap element and the Multi-Link Traffic (#13992)Indication element is present in a (#10386)Beacon-A frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any (#12242)non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield should issue a PS-Poll frame, or a UAPSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

-When a non-AP MLD that has successfully negotiated TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) detects that the bit corresponding to its AID is equal to 1 in the TIM element and any bit of the Per-Link Traffic Indication Bitmap subfield that corresponds to a link on which a (#12242)non-AP STA affiliated with the non-AP MLD is operating is equal to 1 in the Multi-Link Traffic element, the (#12242)non-AP STA affiliated with the non-AP MLD that operates on that link may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that has successfully negotiated TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) (#13795)and not all TIDs are mapped to all the enabled links detects that the bit corresponding to its AID is equal to 1 in the (#10386)AID Bitmap element and any bit of the Per-Link Traffic Indication Bitmap subfield that corresponds to a link on which a (#12242)non-AP STA affiliated with the non-AP MLD is operating is equal to 1 in the Multi-Link Traffic element, the (#12242)non-AP STA affiliated with the non-AP MLD that operates on that link may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

 TGbe editor: Please modify the following paragraphs in P473L22 of TGbe D2.2 as follows:

-If a buffered BU is an MMPDU that is intended for one (#12242)non-AP STA affiliated with a non-AP MLD (#10581)(see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another STA (other than the intended STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry information to determine the intended destination STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the Intended STA)).
+If a buffered BU is an MMPDU that is intended for one (#12242)non-AP STA affiliated with a non-AP MLD (#10581)(see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another STA (other than the intended STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU (#10877)shall carry the MLO Link Information element to determine the intended destination STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the Intended STA)).